 The Finance Track is an integrated program of courses and activities designed to:

 A cornerstone of the Finance Track is course 15.403, Introduction to the Practice of Finance, a first-semester seminar limited to and required of Finance Track students.
 This course consists of faculty presentations, outside speakers, and activities designed to provide an overview of institutions, practices, and professional opportunities in finance, and to facilitate relationships and group learning experiences among Track students.

-Other required courses include 15.401 Finance Theory I, 15.402 Finance Theory II, and one Action Learning course; a course where the primary focus is on solving a current business problem, typically with an external client.
+Other required courses include 15.401 Finance Theory I, 15.402 Finance Theory II, and one Action Learning course; a course where the primary focus is to solve a current business problem, typically with an external client.
 Pre-approved action learning courses include:

 To complete your certificate requirements, a rich roster of elective offerings allow for specialization in a variety of areas.
 There are limitless ways to combine the available Finance Track electives to target particular career objectives.
 Students have the flexibility to design a unique path tailored to their interests and career goals.

-To round out your experience, Track students are required to participate in at least one onsite event such as, but not limited to: New York Finance Day, London Banking Days, Boston Investment Management Day, or the Asia Finance Trek.
+To round out your experience, Track students are required to participate in at least one onsite event such as, but not limited to: New York Finance Day, London Banking Days, or the Boston Investment Management Day.

 Outside of the classroom, the Finance Track offers sponsored seminars, networking opportunities with alumni and practitioners, academic and career counseling, and social events throughout your two-year tenure at MIT Sloan.